joernnilsson/coinbase-autosell/README.md

-# Auto Selling Bot For Coinbase Gdax
+# Auto Selling Bot For Coinbase/Gdax
 Automates converting BTC to EUR on Coinbase, via Gdax to avoid Coinbase's high fees.